-In this guest post, strategic partners manager from Digital360, Don Milne, reveals why voice commands are the future and why it represents an amazing opportunity for advertising agencies, researchers and developers…
+In this guest post (on behalf of Integrated Technologies Australia), Don Milne (pictured below), strategic partners manager at Digital360, reveals why voice commands are the future and why it represents an amazing opportunity for advertising agencies, researchers and developers…

 While it wasn’t the first voice recognition software for smartphones (that honour goes to Google’s Voice Search app, released in 2008 for the iPhone), the app helped popularise a global technological trend over 40 years in the making.